esoteric-programmer/lemmings_3ds/README.md

 orig, ohno, xmas91, xmas92, holi94
 For multiplayer mode, fill the subfolders of /lemmings/2p of the host system.

+If you modify level files later, you should delete the CACHE_xx.DAT files in the lemmings folder afterwards.

 The game uses the NDSP service to play audio.
 Thus you need a DSP firm dump to have audio.
 You may want to use your own sound and/or music files.
 Put your wave files into lemmings/audio folder.
 See README.txt in that folder for more details.

-\* See README.txt in these folders.

 These files are not included (and will never be included), because they are protected by copyright law.

 For game control, see CONTROL.txt.

+\* See README.txt in these folders.